ozontech/file.d/plugin/output/kafka/README.md

 # Kafka output
-It sends the event batches to kafka brokers using `sarama` lib.
+It sends the event batches to kafka brokers using `franz-go` lib.

 ### Config params
 **`brokers`** *`[]string`* *`required`*